 - Men: BMR = 66 + (6.23 x weight in pounds) + (12.7 x height in inches) - (6.8 x age)

-To get a more accurate number, based on your activity level, continue with the formula below:
+To get a more accurate number, based on your activity level, you'll need to figure out your TDEE

 - Sedentary (little or no exercise): BMR x 1.2